 Students requesting accommodations must provide documentation of their disability.
 Documentation consists of a recent evaluation by an appropriate professional that relates the current impact of the condition to the request for accommodations.
 If the documentation is incomplete or inadequate, the Disability Resource Center (DRC) may exercise its right to require additional documentation.
 Any cost of obtaining additional documentation is the responsibility of the student.
 All reports must be type written and signed on professional letterhead and include the name, title, and professional credentials of the evaluator, including license or certification.

 Requirements for documentation are presented as seven essential elements:

 Documentation must be current.
 For most students, documentation should be no older than three years.
-If a student is 21 years old or older and has thorough and relevant documentation reflective of an adult level of performance, it may be acceptable for DS to extend the length of time the documentation is considered valid.
+If a student is 21 years old or older and has thorough and relevant documentation reflective of an adult level of performance, it may be acceptable for the DRC to extend the length of time the documentation is considered valid.
 Disabilities that are subject to change may require more frequent evaluations as needed to verify current symptoms, functional limitations and prognosis.